 Nirjala Ekadashi is an austere ekadashi observance of Hindus that is dedicated to Lord Vishnu.
 It falls on the ‘ekadashi’ (1th day) of the Shukla Paksha (the bright fortnight of moon) during the lunar month of ‘Jyestha’.
 For this reason, this ekadashi is also known as ‘Jyestha Shukla Ekadashi’.
 Generally Nirjala Ekadashi comes after ‘Ganga Dusshra’ but sometimes they might coincide on the same date.
 If observed religiously, Nirjala Ekadashi washes all the sins of the person and connects them to the supreme creator.
 This ekadashi is also referred by the name of ‘Pandava Nirjala Ekadashi’ or ‘Pandava Bhima Ekadashi’ after the five Pandava brothers.
 The word ‘nirjala’ implies ‘without water’ and therefore the fasting of this ekadashi is observed without drinking water and eating and food.
 Nirjala Ekadashi is the toughest and significant ekadashis that is undertaken by staunch Vishnu devotees.

-Nirjala Ekadashi 2017 was on June 05 Monday
+Nirjala Ekadashi 2018 is on June 23 Saturday

 Rituals of Nirjala Ekadashi: